zwotzie/Raspberry-Motion-OpenCV/README.md

 The purpose of this project is to analyze the eating habits of our cats.

-## Stauts of the Project
+## Status of the Project
 Right now, I'm fine-tuning motion.
-"Motion" is responsible for taking pictures when something moves in the camera.
+Motion is responsible for taking pictures when something moves in the camera.
 In reality, I do this in MotionEye because it's easier and there's a GUI where I can see.